civican/legisinfo/42-1/bills/S-2/bill_text.md

 ### Section 15

-      **(1)** For **a** purpose **related to** verifying compliance with this Act, an inspector may at any reasonable time enter any place, **other than a dwelling-house but including a collision site**, in which the inspector believes on reasonable grounds there is
+      **(1)** For a purpose related to verifying compliance with this Act, an inspector may at any reasonable time enter any place, other than a dwelling-house but including a collision site, in which the inspector believes on reasonable grounds there is

         any vehicle or equipment of a class for which standards are prescribed;

-        any component **that is used** or intended to be used in the manufacture of a vehicle or equipment for which safety standards are prescribed; or
+        any component that is used or intended to be used in the manufacture of a vehicle or equipment for which safety standards are prescribed; or

   **(2)** Subsections 15(2) to (4) of the Act are replaced by the following: